 The risk alone was enough to rattle share, bond and currency markets in Asia on Thursday, and they will remain vulnerable to headlines on the tax package as it moves through Congress.

-The dollar was also on track for its third week of gains on the Japanese yen at 112.55, though it failed to sustain a peak of 113.26.
+The dollar was also on track for its third week of gains on the Japanese yen at 112.66, just off a peak of 113.26.